North Port police investigating possible false crash report

-NORTH PORT - After receiving a suspicious report Monday morning, North Port authorities searched for a man who had allegedly obtained injuries in a crash.
+NORTH PORT — After receiving a suspicious report Monday morning, North Port authorities searched for a man who had allegedly been injured in a crash near North Port.

 Officers are now investigating whether the report, which came from a third party via Facebook Messenger, was false.